lambdaclass/concrete/ROADMAP.md

    new `*Judgment` mention to the roadmap/docs/code omits a decision record, consumer list, interpreter relationship, or gate.

-11. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.
+11. Define the stable fact-ID contract.
+(The full interned-ID store is Phase 8.5, which lists this contract among its prerequisites; 6B fixes the scheme.)
    This item depends on the completed `TypeJudgment` / typed Core architecture recorded in the changelog, but it is NOT a prerequisite for the type-axis fix.
 Do not build a separate ID scheme for source expression types: